-The club currently has 4 aircraft available for use by club members (aircraft booking system info).
+The club currently has 6 aircraft available for use by club members.
+Reservations are made through FlightCircle.
 Hourly rates include fuel and are based on tach time, described below.
-The club’s 172s have tuned exhaust systems, allowing the engines to develop full rated power more easily.
-All 4 aircraft have four-place intercoms.
+All aircraft are equipped with A-DSB-out, while N734BN and N52789 are equipped with A-DSB-in.
+All 6 aircraft have four-place intercoms.

 1978 Cessna 172N Skyhawk N739UL